 What Causes Corneal Ulcers?

-Many causes of corneal ulcers can be prevented.
+You can prevent many causes of corneal ulcers.
 Use the correct protective eyewear when doing any work or play that can lead to eye injury.
-And if you wear contact lenses, it is important to care for your contact lenses safely and correctly.
+And if you wear contact lenses, it is important to care for your contact lenses correctly.

 Corneal ulcers are usually caused by the following types of infections:

-The virus that causes cold sores (the herpes simplex virus) may cause recurring attacks that are triggered by stress, an impaired immune system, or exposure to sunlight.
+Viral infections.
+The virus that causes cold sores (the herpes simplex virus) may cause recurring attacks.
+These attacks are triggered by stress, an impaired immune system, or exposure to sunlight.
 Also, the virus that causes chicken pox and shingles (the varicella virus) can cause corneal ulcers.

-Improper use of contact lenses or steroid eyedrops can lead to fungal infections, which in turn can cause corneal ulcers.
+Fungal infections.
+Improper use of contact lenses or steroid eye drops can lead to fungal infections, which in turn can cause corneal ulcers.
 Also, a corneal injury that results in plant material getting into the eye can lead to fungal keratitis.

+Parasitic (Acanthamoeba) infections.
 Acanthamoeba are microscopic, single-celled amoeba that can cause human infection.
 They are the most common amoebae in fresh water and soil.
-When Acanthamoeba enters the eye it can cause severe infection, particularly for contact lens users.
+When Acanthamoeba enters the eye it can cause a bad infection, particularly for contact lens users.

 Other causes of corneal ulcers include:

-- Abrasions or burns to the cornea caused by injury to the eye.
-Scratches, scrapes and cuts from fingernails, paper cuts, makeup brushes and tree branches can become infected by bacteria and lead to corneal ulcers.
-Burns caused by caustic chemicals found in the workplace and at home can cause corneal ulcers.
+Abrasions or burns to the cornea caused by injury to the eye.
+Scratches, scrapes and cuts can become infected by bacteria and lead to corneal ulcers.
+These injuries can happen from fingernail scratches, paper cuts, makeup brushes and tree branches.
+Burns caused by corrosive chemicals found in the workplace and at home can cause corneal ulcers.